SolastalgiaUSA/solastalgiausa.github.io/_posts/2016-12-7-supercharging-capacitor-technology.md

 On Monday, a research team led by scientists from the University of Surrey, in England, revealed a new organic polymer material that could increase supercapacitor energy density by 1,000 to 10,000 times.

 What this means is that an electric car powered by capacitor technology could make the trip "from London to Edinburgh" - a distance of 414 miles - on a single charge.
 Not only that, but when a capacitor-powered car needed to be charged, the full charging process would take seconds to minutes (about how long it takes to fuel a gasoline-powered car), rather than the 6-8 hours that battery-powered electric cars typically need in order to reach full charge.

+A capacitor is a device that stores electricity within an electrical circuit.
+In its simplest form, it is two parallel conducting plates separated by a gap.
+As voltage flows across the circuit, a charge builds up on the plates.
+That charge can be released in a controlled way, meaning that capacitors are one way to store electrical energy for later use.

 Electronic devices powered by these capacitors could also be charged "in just a few seconds", the researchers write.